 Here it is again – across the creek – growing in large patches or clumps underneath the trees and up the hillside.
 It can be merely a foot of the ground or I’ve seen huge patches growing up to my eye level.

 This is what the leaves look like up close.
-I can often identify them by a telltale reddish color on the leaves, but in Oak Canyon its pure green.
+I can often identify them by a telltale reddish color on the leaves (like below).
 There’s a saying: “Leaves of three, let them be.
 If it’s hairy, it’s a berry.”
 All the photos in this post are poison oak.